Employees and Burnout

 - Acknowledgement: This includes instilling a fair effort and rewards system.

-A study of employees with burnout found that they are less likely to participate in work-based interventions – such as stress reduction or occupational therapy/education – than their co-workers, but are more likely to be treated medically with antidepressants or anxiety drugs.
-In fact, the study found, workers with severe burnout were more than five times as likely to receive individual interventions, compared to those not suffering burnout.
+A study of employees and burnout found that they are less likely to participate in work-based interventions – such as stress reduction or occupational therapy/education – than their co-workers, but are more likely to be treated medically with antidepressants or anxiety drugs.
+In fact, the study found, employees with severe burnout were more than five times as likely to receive individual interventions, compared to those not suffering burnout.

 - Using employees to their full potential.
 Employees feel less withdrawn from work when they derive meaning from their work and their skills, knowledge and experience are fully utilized.
-Report

 - Giving positive feedback and recognizing their achievements.